 The best options for you:

-- Service the accessories.
-This contains components like ball joints, rod eyes, or the other connections.
-If you are not maintaining these constituents, they can lead towards misalignment and equipment failure.
+➢ Service the accessories.
+This contains components like ball joints, rod eyes, or other connections.
+If you are not maintaining these constituents, they can lead to misalignment and equipment failure.